 At the heart of our school is building an appreciation for nature and connection to the natural world.
-Elements of nature are incorporated into projects and recycled materials are used.
+We strive for sustainability by incorporating recycled materials into projects and reusing whenever possible.
 The children are outside for the duration of class everyday, and will be able to experience all the sensory input of a natural setting.
 This is a great chance for children to develop gross motor skills and to develop a physically strong and healthy body.
 The names of plants, flowers, animals, and insects are shared with the children and we talk about the ecology of the forest and the region.

 Social skills and independence are another focus of our curriculum, as they are very important for your child’s future school success.

 Communication between parents and teachers is valued and encouraged.
 Please do not hesitate to talk to me about anything, I am willing to work with you to ensure that your child’s experience is a positive one.

 Carlene has led children throughout the parks and kid friendly areas of the city over the last 14 years.
 In summer of 2015 we closed the childcare in order to travel.
 In early 2016 she returned to the bay area and led an after school art and nature class.
 After her travels she is so glad to be able to enjoy the unique and beautiful city of San Francisco again and excited to use her extensive knowledge to open Always Learning and Growing outdoor forest school program.